 She currently resides in Harrisonburg, Virginia, where she teaches a full violin studio at the James Madison University School of Music.

-Dr. Sun joined the Central Michigan University faculty in 2013.
-Prior to moving to the United States, she was Assistant Professor of Violin at Xi’an Conservatory of Music in China where she was the recipient of the Excellence in Teaching Award in 2003.
-During the summers, she is often invited back to China to perform and present master classes at Universities and Conservatories.
-Her recent teaching engagements include masterclasses and recitals at Zhejiang Conservatory of Music, Xi’an Conservatory of Music, Shandong University, and Qufu Normal University.
-A dedicated and passionate pedagogue, her students have been named prize winners at national music competitions, made solo appearances with orchestras, performed in Carnegie Hall, and won full-scholarships to attend international music festivals.
-Alumni of her studio can be found in major orchestras in China as well as in undergraduate and graduate programs in the U.S., Germany, and Singapore.
+Sun is Assistant Professor of Violin at Central Michigan University.
+Prior to moving to the United States, she held a professorship at Xi'an Conservatory of Music where she was the recipient of the Distinguished Faculty Award.
+During the summers, she teaches at Bay View Music Festival and holds residencies at Universities and Conservatories in China.
+A dedicated pedagogue, she recently presented at the International ClarinetFest and the College of Music Society National Conference.
+Her students have been named prize winners at international music competitions, made solo appearances with orchestras, performed in Carnegie Hall, and won full scholarships to attend prestigious music festivals.
+Alumni of her studio can be found in major orchestras in China as well as in collegiate music programs in the U.S., Germany, and Singapore.
 Her interest in multicultural musical elements in new music has led to her CD recording project featuring both traditional and newly commissioned works by Chinese composers to be released in 2018.

-Her early violin instruction started at the age four with her father.
-After winning the gold medal at the "Gao Hua" Chinese Youth Violin Competition at the age of eleven, she has won several prizes and been recognized internationally with the Best Performance Prize at the 7th Chinese National Youth Violin Competition, the Bronze Medal at the 3rd Chinese National "Golden Bell Award" Violin Competition, and Second Prize at the Marquette Symphony Young Artist Competition.
-Additionally, she was named winner of the Michigan State University Honors Concert Competition.
+Her early violin training started at an early age with her father.
+After winning the gold medal at the "Gao Hua" Chinese Youth Violin Competition at the age of eleven, she has won the Best Performance Prize at the 7th Chinese National Youth Violin Competition, the Bronze Medal at the 3rd Chinese National "Golden Bell Award" Violin Competition, and Second Prize at the Marquette Symphony Young Artist Competition.
+Additionally, she was named winner of the Michigan State University Honors Concert Concerto Competition.

-Dr. Sun received a Doctor of Musical Arts and Master of Music in Violin Performance from Michigan State University and a Bachelor of Music from Xi'an Conservatory of Music.
-Her mentors include Walter Verdehr, Yaoji Lin, Xie Min, and Qihua Li.
-During her studies, she had further opportunities to work with the Julliard String Quartet, Bergonzi String Quartet, David Kim, Paul Roczek, Alice Schoenfeld, Sergiu Comissiona, Charles Dutoit, Valery Gergiev, and Fabio Luisi.
-Her live performances and media appearances have been broadcasted on Blue Lake Public Radio, Colorado Public Radio, WAKR, WCMU, WDIY, WLNS, and Hanzhong TV Station.
+Sun holds a D.M.A. and M.M. in Violin Performance from Michigan State University and a B.M. from Xi'an Conservatory of Music.
+Her mentors include well-known violin pedagogues Walter Verdehr and Yaoji Lin.
+During her studies, she had further opportunities to work with the Julliard String Quartet, David Kim, Paul Roczek, and Alice Schoenfeld.
+Her live performances and media appearances have been broadcast on Blue Lake Public Radio, Colorado Public Radio, WCMU, WKAR, WDIY, WLNS, and Hanzhong TV Station.

 Laurielle Warren began her serious musical studies with Sheridan Kamberger Currie and earned a Bachelor of Music degree at the University of Cincinnati’s College-Conservatory of Music (CCM), where she studied under Masao Kawasaki, Dr. Catharine Carroll, and Dr. Dominic DeStefano.
 She continued her studies with Dr. Misha Galaganov while earning her Master of Music degree at Texas Christian University (TCU), where she served as the Graduate Assistant for the program.
 Laurielle is an active pedagogue and performer, teaching on the faculty of the TCU Music Preparatory Division and at the Fort Worth Suzuki School, and currently performing with The Jackson Symphony (TN).
 Laurielle has performed in several orchestras in five states.